anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

    might work); and
  - whether the extension itself should define how versioning is handled within the extension documentation.

+# Multiple Extension Identifiers

+Extension specifications have customarily defined only one extension identifier.
+However, there is no explicit limit on the number of extension identifiers that may be defined in a single extension specification.
+One example is [@?I-D.ietf-regext-rdap-rir-search].

+[@!RFC9083, Section 4.1] offers the following guidance on using the extension identifiers in RDAP responses:

+    A response to a "help" request will include identifiers for all of the specifications supported by the server.
+A response to any other request will include only identifiers for the specifications used in the construction of the response.

+A strict interpretation of this wording where "construction of the response" only refers to the JSON syntax would rule out the usage of (#profiles_and_markers) extension IDs which are in common use in RDAP.
+This document updates the guidance.
+For responses to queries other than "help", a response MUST include in the `rdapConformance` array only those extension identifiers necessary for a client to deserialize the JSON and understand the semantic meaning of the content within the JSON, and all extensions identifiers MUST be free from conflict in both their syntactic and semantic meaning.
+If an extensions specification defines multiple extension identifiers, the extension definition MAY specify that one or more of the identifiers may be returned in non-"help" responses so long as the identifiers do not conflict.

+Note that this document does not update the guidance from [@!RFC9083, Section 4.1] regarding "help" responses and the `rdapConformance` array.

+When a server implementation supports multiple extensions, it is RECOMMENDED that the server also support and return versioning information as defined by [@!I-D.gould-regext-rdap-versioning].

 # Extension Definitions